 - Process invoices and payments

 - Complete VAT returns

 Accountancy Higher Apprenticeships: career progression

 Through an accounting Higher Apprenticeship you could not only gain full-time employment, but maybe enough qualifications to do a Degree Apprenticeship in accounting.
-These programmes are very new so the areas you could move into are fairly limited, but extremely exciting.
 Degree Apprenticeships are available in accountancy, business, finance and law, and finance and accountancy.

 The following apprenticeships sit within the government’s business, administration and law apprenticeships framework.

 Administrators handle the day-to-day tasks in an office and make sure things run smoothly.
 This sort of work requires a strong sense of responsibility, accuracy and attention to detail.

 This covers roles that involve organising people and resources such as executive assistants, secretaries, administration assistants, data entry clerks and office juniors.

 As a business and administration apprentice, your exact duties will depend on your employer but could include responsibilities such as typing up board meeting documents, putting financial information together in spreadsheets, sending the daily post, and faxing and photocopying confidential documents.

 Those on business administration Higher Apprenticeships could train in roles like: